omarnebi/leavesManagementSystemAPI/README.md

 - **Domain**: Defines the core entities and enums, with no external dependencies.
 - **Infrastructure**: Implements interfaces from the Application layer (e.g., repositories, services).
 - **Persistence**: Manages database access, configurations, seeding, and EF Core migrations.
-This structure ensures the codebase remains modular, scalable, testable, and easy to maintain.